35+ Vector Databases Ranked & Compared

 What is a Vector Database?

-A vector database stores, indexes, and searches high-dimensional vector embeddings — numerical representations of data generated by AI models.
+A vector database stores, indexes, and searches high-dimensional vector embeddings, the numerical representations of data generated by AI models.
 When you embed text, images, or audio into vectors, a vector database lets you find similar items through approximate nearest neighbor (ANN) search, enabling semantic search (finding results by meaning, not keywords), recommendation engines, and retrieval-augmented generation (RAG) for LLMs.
 Purpose-built vector databases like Qdrant, Milvus, Weaviate, and Chroma are optimized for this workload, while PostgreSQL (with pgvector) and Redis offer vector search as an add-on feature.

 When to Use a Vector Database